dtcooper/python-dispmanx/docs/info.md

 First and foremost, let me acknowledge the work [Tim Clark] put into [PyDispmanx].

-[PyDispmanx] is another Python library _is_ available that functions somewhat similarly.
+[PyDispmanx] is another Python library available that functions somewhat similarly.
 Honestly, it's great and I would recommend it!
 I owe a debt of gratitude to its author, for two reasons,

 1. First and foremost, showing me that interfacing with the Pi's DispmanX API via Python is possible; and
-2. Being available to peep into his source code.
+2. Being available to peep into its source code.

 Some reasons I've chosen to re-write from scratch are: